rdinch/MathResourceStudio-Help/docs/options/exercise-set-display-options.md

 Try adding a background grid to your exercise set to help students line up their written work in the space provided.

+!!! tip
-TIP: You provide a large calculating space for questions like multi-digit division or multiplication by increasing row spacing and hiding the answer lines.
+    You provide a large calculating space for questions like multi-digit division or multiplication by increasing row spacing and hiding the answer lines.
 The background grid helps younger learners organize their work.

 Visible